plasticanu/android_sagp/Report.md

 All functions of the app will run on the server and the client itself only send and receive messages then display them.

-**Though the android studio does not allow the server to run before the android client initialized, otherwise exception will occur.**
+**The android studio does not allow the server to run before the AVD initialized, otherwise exception will occur.**
 ![Figure 1](./ReportStuff/1.PNG)
 Thus, for marking and testing our app, a general step tutorial is provided below: